AlicePH/NLA-project/README.md

 Based on theory provided by article: "Compressing Neural Networks: Towards Determining the Optimal Layer-wise Decomposition" by Lucas Liebenwein,  Alaa Maalouf, Oren Gal, Dan Feldman, Daniela Rus

+We provide a solution that makes efficient decomposition on each layer.
+For this purpose we decompose each layer by folding the weight tensor into a matrix before applying SVD.
+The result pair of matrices is encoded as two separate layers.
+Scheme of working algorithm:

 ![12345](https://user-images.githubusercontent.com/98256321/209001199-c33f97e5-c5df-4975-9bf3-771f2cbf5cbb.png)

+We provide experiments for series of custom networks such as:
+1) LargeCNN
+2) Net_exper
+3) Net_Large_Experiments

+All of them yo can find in models directory.

 ## Quickstart